Privacy

 Essential Changes

 • Enhanced Tracking Protection — Go to Settings > Privacy & Security > Select "Strict" mode.
-This blocks social media trackers, cross-site cookies, fingerprinting, and cryptominers
+This blocks social media trackers, cross-site cookies, fingerprinting, and cryptominers.
+The "Strict" setting may occasionally break a site, but you can add exceptions for individual domains

-• Search engine — Switch default to DuckDuckGo (Settings > Search)
+• Search engine — Switch default to DuckDuckGo (Settings > Search).
+DuckDuckGo does not profile you or personalize results based on your search history

-• Cookies — Set to "Delete cookies and site data when Firefox is closed"
+• Cookies — Set to "Delete cookies and site data when Firefox is closed."
+This prevents persistent tracking between browsing sessions

-• Permissions — Review camera, microphone, location, and notification permissions regularly
+• Permissions — Review camera, microphone, location, and notification permissions regularly.
+Revoke access for any site that does not need it

 Chrome Privacy Settings

-Chrome is made by Google, an advertising company, so it requires more configuration for privacy.
+Chrome is made by Google, an advertising company, so it requires more aggressive configuration for privacy.

 Essential Changes

-• Third-party cookies — Settings > Privacy and Security > Cookies > Block third-party cookies
+• Third-party cookies — Settings > Privacy and Security > Cookies > Block third-party cookies.
+This is the single most impactful change in Chrome

-• Do Not Track — Enable the "Send a Do Not Track request"
+• Do Not Track — Enable the "Send a Do Not Track request."
+While not all websites honor this, it signals your privacy preference

-• Site Settings — Review permissions for location, camera, microphone, notifications
+• Site Settings — Review permissions for location, camera, microphone, and notifications.
+Set the default to "Ask before accessing" for each

 Important Note

-Even with optimal settings, Chrome still sends data to Google.
+Even with optimal settings, Chrome still sends significant data to Google, including browsing history if you are signed in with a Google account.
 For serious privacy, consider switching to Firefox or Brave.
+If you must use Chrome, sign out of your Google account while browsing or use a separate browser profile.

 Safari Privacy Settings

-Safari has strong privacy defaults on Mac and iOS.
+Safari has strong privacy defaults on Mac and iOS, making it a solid choice for Apple users.

 Essential Changes

 • Intelligent Tracking Prevention — Enabled by default.
-Verify in Preferences > Privacy
+Verify in Preferences > Privacy.
+This uses machine learning to identify and block trackers

 • Cross-site tracking — Ensure "Prevent cross-site tracking" is checked